Mike de Jong: Return to opposition

 With Christy Clark resigning as leader, de Jong announced on September 26, 2017 his intention to run in the 2018 BC Liberal leadership election.
 His campaign placed an emphasis on education, including proposals to extend full-day kindergarten to four-year-olds, and to provide $500 each year to a child's registered education savings plan.
 On January 18, 2018, de Jong and rival candidate Andrew Wilkinson announced they had struck a deal to support each other as their second-ballot choices.
 De Jong placed fifth in a field of six, but his alliance with Wilkinson was critical to the latter's victory.

 He was re-elected in 2020, and was named shadow minister for Attorney General.
 He announced in February 2024 that he would not seek another term as MLA in that year's provincial election, and stated that he was considering running for the Conservative Party of Canada in the next federal election.
 His provincial seat was held by the Conservatives by Korky Neufeld.

 Federal politics

 On April 17, 2024, de Jong announced he was seeking the Conservative nomination for Abbotsford—South Langley.
 On March 4, 2025, de Jong revealed on social media that despite the local Electoral District Candidate Selection Committee unanimously endorsing his candidacy, the party denied his application to seek the nomination by telling him that he was "not qualified".
 De Jong later announced that he was running as an independent by stating his belief that candidates should not be selected by a party operative.
 The Globe and Mail later reported that the Conservative candidate, 25 year-old blueberry farmer Sukhman Singh Gill, was selected by Jenni Byrne.
 On April 15, 2025, Ed Fast, the outgoing Conservative MP for Abbotsford, the predecessor district of Abbotsford—South Langley, endorsed de Jong.
 Gill was elected in the election.

+At the time of the 2025 Canadian federal election, he lived in Abbotsford.